Code-Institute-Submissions/milestone-project-98/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/)
-   - Bootstrap was used for the jumbotron containing the hero image text, testimonials carousel, menu items cards, nutritional information modals.
-The website's styling and resposniveness is also based on Bootstrap.
+   - Bootstrap was used for the jumbotron containing the hero image text, testimonials carousel, menu items cards, nutritional information modals and contact us form.
+The website's styling and the grid used to make it resposnive is also based on Bootstrap.
 2. [Hover.css:](https://ianlunn.github.io/Hover/)
    - Hover.css was used for the hover effects on the navbar links social media icons.
 3. [Google Fonts:](https://fonts.google.com/)